Filing a New SSDI Application After Final Denial

 Frequently Asked Questions

-What should I know about filing a new ssdi application after final denial?
+How do I file a new SSDI application after a final denial?

-TL;DR: After exhausting all appeals (or when a new application makes more strategic sense), you can file a new SSDI claim.
-The new application has a new onset date (typically the day after the prior denial).
-Res judicata means the SSA will not re-adjudicate the same period, so you need evidence of new or worsened conditions.
+After exhausting all appeals or when a new application makes more strategic sense, you can file a new SSDI claim.
+The new application has a new onset date, typically the day after the prior denial.

 Res judicata means the SSA will generally not re-decide the same claim for the same period.
 Your new application's onset date is typically the day after the prior denial.
 The new examiner focuses on whether your condition has changed since then.

-What should I know about building a stronger new application?
+What can I do to build a stronger new SSDI application?